perfectspr/llm-leaderboard/results/openchat.md

 Options (1) water, (2) the sun, (3) gasoline, and (4) the wind can all be sources of energy.
 Water can be used in hydropower, the sun provides solar energy, gasoline is a fossil fuel, and the wind is used in wind power.
 However, cement is not a source of energy but a building material.

 ### Received Answer
-The option that is different from the others is (2) the sun.
-The other options, such as water, gasoline, the wind, and cement, are all substances or natural elements, while the sun is a celestial body and not a substance or element.
+The option that is different from the others is (5) cement.
+The other options represent natural elements or substances (water, sun, gasoline, and wind), while cement is an artificial material used in construction.
 ***
 ### Reasoning 10
 Cherries correspond to red.
 What does milk correspond to?
 Choose one of the following options: